-Academic Year...at MSU runs from September to June, or from Fall Term through Spring.
+Academic Year...at MSU runs from September to June, or from fall term through spring.
 If you plan to interrupt your enrollment for one or more terms (excluding summers), you should read about "Readmission."

 Add...changing enrollment by adding a course.
 During the second through fifth days of classes, go to the teaching department offering the course.
 After five days, start by seeing your adviser.
-The procedure is included in the Academic Programs under "Change of Enrollment."
+The procedure is included in the Academic Programs under "Change of Enrollment" and in the current Schedule of Courses.
 The person signing your enrollment card will be able to tell you whom to see next.
 If more money is required, staff in the Registrar's Office will let you know.